curzon01/mqtt2sql/README.md

 ## Installation

+During the installation we

+- create a usable [Python 3.x](https://www.python.org/downloads/) environment
+- create the necessary databases and objects
+- test the program
-During the installation, we create a usable [Python 3.x](https://www.python.org/downloads/) environment, create the necessary databases and objects, test the program and, if desired, create a system daemon.
+- and if desired, create a system daemon

 ### Python prerequisites